2023

 This map shows whether countries import more from India or Malta.
 Each country is colored based on the difference in imports they receive from India and Malta or the difference in the growth in imports.

-In 2021, countries that imported more from Malta than India were Marshall Islands ($1.23M).
+In 2023, no countries were registered that imported more from Malta than from India.

 Comparative Advantage India - Malta